raspberrypilearning/build-first-robot/extras.md

 You will also need:
-- Access to a laser cutter and perspex
-- or alternatively some strong cardboard to make the chasis
+- Access to a laser cutter and perspex to make the chassis.
+Alternatively, you can use strong cardboard.
-- Cable ties or srews to hold the chasis together
+- Cable ties or screws to hold the chassis together.